jolly-io/Data-Science-and-Engineering/README.md

 These types of data engineers build data tools and systems that scale and leverage a company's core competency and competitive advantage.
 Type A and B data engineers may work in the same company and at times may or may not be the same person!

-I'm Back.
-Let's PICK FROM WHERE WE STOPPED :--

 ## Key Elements of Requirement Gathering
 - Learn what existing data systems or solutions are in place